medanouarzaki/PasswordManager/README.md

 GUI version (JavaFX or Swing)

 👤 Author
-Made by [Your Name] — built as a learning project to practice OOP, file I/O, and clean Java.
+Made by Mohamed Anouar Zaki — built as a learning project to practice OOP, file I/O, and clean Java.